 - The child experienced a serious medical emergency, which placed an unfair financial burden on the custodial parent.

-Contact an Experienced League City Child Custody and Support Modification Attorney Today
+Contact an Experienced League City Child Custody & Support Modification Lawyer Today

-At Conner & Lindamood, P.C., our attorneys are dedicated to providing our clients with sound advice and rational legal options.
+At Lindamood & Robinson, P.C., our lawyers are dedicated to providing our clients with sound advice and rational legal options.
 If you are a League City resident and believe that your current custody order has become unfair or unduly burdensome, please contact our League City office by calling 281-942-6475 or filling out one of standard contact forms by providing your name, phone number, and email address.
-A member of our dedicated legal team will then contact you by email or telephone to schedule an in-person consultation with one of our experienced custody and support modification attorneys.
+A member of our dedicated legal team will then contact you by email or telephone to schedule an in-person consultation with one of our experienced custody and support modification lawyers.